-Just to make sure, don’t go ahead and add a log for each single line of code in your app.
+Just to make sure, don’t go ahead and add a log for every single line of code in your app.

-Logging is essential aspect during the development of software.
-If you are a Junior developer, you might say logging is not necessary as you can always debug each line of code and gain a complete understanding of what is going on in an app, such as checking the values of the parameters passed to a function.
+Logging is an essential aspect of software development.
+If you are a junior developer, you might say logging is not necessary as you can always debug each line of code and gain a complete understanding of what is going on in an app, such as checking the values of the parameters passed to a function.